-Most HCAIs can be prevented through good hand hygiene.
-For effective hand hygiene, all staff in healthcare facilities (HCF) must wash or disinfect their hands at 5 critical moments: before patient contact, before an aseptic task, after body fluid exposure risk, after patient contact, and after contact with patient surroundings.[xii]
+Adherence to proper hand hygiene in healthcare settings can prevent most HCAIs.
+For effective hand hygiene, all staff in healthcare facilities must wash or disinfect their hands at 5 critical moments: before patient contact, before an aseptic task, after body fluid exposure risk, after patient contact, and after contact with patient surroundings.[xii]
 Good hand hygiene in healthcare saves millions of lives, but currently only about 40% of healthcare workers globally practice good hand hygiene.[xiii]

 Visit our key topics page on Hygiene in Healthcare Facilities to learn more.